-This cycle is used to create a rotationally symmetric shoulder in the working plane, which is defined by the starting and end point.
+This cycle is used to create a rotationally symmetric shoulder or a recess in the working plane, which is defined by the starting and end point (siehe auch "Machining variants" auf Seite 325).
 The center of rotation is the starting point (XY) at the time the cycle is called.
 The rotational surfaces can be inclined or rounded relative to each other.
 Interpolation-turning or milling cycles can be used to machine the surfaces.